 *I've had this track on repeat every day, it just makes me so happy.
 Reminds me of her, Kauai...
 Cameron had changed the lyrics in his cover to make her into a South Shore girl in the end.
 Wade In Your Water by Common Kings

 Moral of the Story

 You can’t choose your own adventure because if you could it wouldn’t be an adventure.

 Maybe sometimes you’re not meant to be alone… sometimes… maybe.

-Never believe was you see on IG.
-I could have story timed the fuck out of this trip only showing lush greenery and resorts and you would have been envious and wondered why you aren’t living it up too.
+Never believe what you see on IG.
+I could have story-timed the fuck out of this trip only showing lush greenery and resorts and you would have been envious and wondered why you aren’t living it up too.
 Remember, nothing is what it seems.

 A special thank you to Trish, Annie, Cameron “Koa” Hoffer, Conrad, Kauai, my neighbor Josh, Amazon Prime for letting me return all my camping gear, to strangers that think of me and ask me how I am, and to you- whoever you are that reads this.
 Mahalo <3 Thank you for what you did, you made me marvel.